-Kutch Travel Guide
+Kutch Travel Guide – Table of Content

-Here is the list of places to visit:
+Here are the best places to visit:

 My favorite part of Bhuj is the handicraft market.
 I love silver jewelry and the traditional Kutchhi cotton kurtas with ajrakh print.
 Trust me when I say this, they don’t sell such Kurtas anywhere.

 Also, to someone into terracotta art and Handicrafts then expect a wonderful variety like never seen before.
 Bhujodi’s a small village made on the outskirts of Bhuj for visitors, begin your shopping spree from here.

 Say you happen to have some more time on your hand then consider visiting Khavda for Ajrakh clothing and Nirona for pottery and kitchenware.
 These villages are within a 30km radius of Bhuj – take a bus or just hire a taxi.

 We also visit the Swaminarayan temple in Bhuj every single time.
 It’s a huge beautiful white temple.
 Also, do try out Kathiyawadi restaurants and Dabeli.
 One simply can’t go around Kutch without the super spicy “Kutchi Daabeli”.
 My roommate, who’s a Kutchi, gets me a Dabeli every single time she comes from vacation.

 In fact, we have a special Dabeli masala in the room all the time.
 Eat it with chapati and rice and everything not tasty.

 Interested in travel blogging?
 Check out this neat course on Udemy to help you kickstart your dream:

 The most exciting and talked about part of the Kutch travel guide: I have a friend who’s performing in the Rann Utsav this year.
 Folk dance and the ministers of Uttar Pradesh and Madhya Pradesh are the chief guests.